decentraland-scenes/Awesome-Repository/game-jam-2022.md

 # Game Jam May/June 2022

-From mid August to mid June on 2022, the Decentraland creator community engaged in a game jam competition, creating a wild assortments of scenes.
+From mid May to mid June on 2022, the Decentraland creator community engaged in a game jam competition, creating a wild assortments of scenes.
 Most of these creators kindly shared their code on open repos as open source projects.

 [Game Jam announcement](https://decentraland.org/blog/announcements/the-2022-decentraland-game-jam-is-here/)